DC the Don: Early life

-Daijon Davis started writing songs at 8 years old.
+Daijon Davis started writing songs at the age of 8.
 He recalls dancing to tracks from American singer Michael Jackson during his youth.
 During his teens, he played basketball with the Amateur Athletic Union, alongside future NBA player LaMelo Ball, and his brothers Lonzo and LiAngelo Ball.
 In 2018, Davis graduated from Chino Hills High School and was listed as a 3-star recruit by ESPN.

 Career

-In October 2017, Davis released his single, "Everything 1K" which caught the attention of NBA player Lonzo Ball.
+In October 2017, Davis released his single "Everything 1K", which caught the attention of NBA player Lonzo Ball.
 Davis recalled making the song in ten minutes during an interview with The Source.
 In February 2019, he released his single "3AM Freestyle" on the WorldStarHipHop YouTube channel.
-Davis signed to Run Music LLC, but after label issues arose Davis began his departure from Run Music in 2019, starting the hashtag "FREE DC" to draw attention to the feud.
+Davis signed to Run Music LLC, but after label issues arose Davis began his departure from Run Music in 2019, starting the hashtag "FREEDC" to draw attention to the feud.
 He was released from his contract in 2020, and subsequently signed to Rostrum Records.
-Later that year, Davis' track "WORST DAY :(" gained traction after its release on the deluxe version of his debut album, Come As You Are.
+Later that year, Davis' track "Worst Day :(" gained traction following its release on the deluxe version of his debut album Come As You Are.

-In late 2021, he released two singles, being "Notice Me" and "WHAT NOW?".
+In late 2021, he released two singles; "Notice Me" and "What Now?".

 In January 2022, he was scheduled to perform alongside frequent collaborator Sad Frosty in Houston, Texas, but was unable due to Frosty passing away in the days preceding the performance.
 In February 2022, he released a single titled "PSA" as the final single for his sophomore album, My Own Worst Enemy.
 In August 2022, he appeared on American rapper Yvngxchris' album Virality on the track "QuikkSkope".
 In October 2022, he released a single with American rapper Midwxst titled "Suicide".

 On February 23, 2023, DC the Don announced he was going on tour with $NOT.
 In May 2023, Davis released his third studio album, Funeral, and was later featured as the winner of the tenth freshman slot on the 2023 XXL Freshman List.
+As of November 2025, Davis is on the God Does Like Tour, headlined by rapper JID.
+In January 2026, Davis signed with Republic Records.